newlight77/ansible-k8s-cluster/README.md

 # Multi-nodes Kubernetes cluster

+Kubernetes is an orchestration engine for docker containers in a cluster configuration.
+It is also known as `k8s` and it is open source and was developed initially by Google and then donated to “Cloud Native Computing foundation”.
+In Kubernetes setup we have one master node and multiple nodes.
+A cluster node is known as worker node or Minion.
+From the master node, we manage the cluster and its nodes using `kubeadm` and `kubect` command.

-This blog post will walk you through the steps to setup a multi node Kubernetes cluster for development purposes.
-Even though Minikube is an excellent option for getting started on a local machine, it's not as close as a Multi node clusters could be to a production environment.
-A Multi-nodes Kubernetes cluster offer a production-like environment and gives the opportunity to work with realistic issues we could encounter when delivering softwares.
+In this article, we will walk through steps to setup a multi node Kubernetes cluster for development purposes.
+Even though Minikube is an excellent option for getting started on a local machine, it's not as close as a multi-nodes cluster could be to a production environment.
+A multi-nodes Kubernetes cluster offer a production-like environment and gives the opportunity to work with realistic issues we could encounter when delivering softwares.

-We will setup a Kubernetes cluster that will consist of one master and two worker nodes.
-All the nodes will run Centos7 64-bit and Ansible playbooks will be used for provisioning.
+We will install a Kubernetes cluster on CentOS 7 / RHEL 7 with kubeadm utility.
+The cluster will consist of one master and two worker nodes.
+Ansible playbooks will be used for provisioning.

 ## Prerequisites